TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Tasks/WorkingTypoScript/Index.rst

 Did you put this line into page.10.marks?
 Remember that DATE is no subpart.

-When you read the introduction of the cObject TEXT in TSref carefully you will notice that on the rootlevel of the TEXT object stdWrap properties are available.
-This only is the case for the cObject TEXT!
-All other cObjects have a property called "stdWrap", in which stdWrap properties are available.
+When you read the introduction of the cObject TEXT in TSref carefully you will notice that the TEXT object has a property called "stdWrap", in which stdWrap properties are available.

 When we have a look at the function stdWrap in TSref you will see that there is a property called "data", which has the data type TSref/getText|getText.
 Looking at the "Data types reference" you will see that using getText it is possible to get several information from somewhere in PHP.
 One of this information is the current date (see the example!).
 TSref shows us that in that case the syntax of our value is something like "date : d-m-y".
 The part "date :" must not be changed.
 The part behind is used for the date format, which we want to get.
 For the possible values you can have a look at the PHP manual on the date function: http://php.net/manual/en/function.date.php